ItsAmoduu/Calculator/README.md

 ## Description

 This is a simple command-line calculator developed in Python.
 It provides basic operations such as addition, subtraction, multiplication, division, and comparison between two numbers.
-The project is available both as a Python script and as a compiled executable for Windows.
+The project is available both as a Python script and as a compiled executable for Windows, macOS, and Linux.

 ## Features